alem-01/alem_public/subjects/flutter_piscine/bizzCard/README.md

 In this part:

-- Build your first Hello World app
+- Build your first app

 Change the content of lib/main.dart, so your app will look like: